-Evidentiary Test: A breath test performed on a subject/individual for potential evidentiary or legal purposes.
-A distinction is made between evidentiary testing and community service or training tests performed with the instrument.
+Evidentiary Test.
+"Evidentiary test" shall mean a blood, breath, or urine test performed on a subject/individual for potential evidentiary or legal purposes.
+A distinction is made between evidentiary testing and non-quantitative screening/monitoring.

-Idaho State Police Forensic Services (ISPFS): Formerly known as the Bureau of Forensic Services, the ISPFS is dedicated to providing forensic science services to the criminal justice system of Idaho.
-ISPFS is the administrative body for the breath alcohol testing program per IDAPA 1103.01.
+Idaho State Police Forensic Services (ISPFS).
+"Idaho State Police Forensic Services" shall mean a division of the Idaho State Police.
+ISPFS is dedicated to providing forensic science services to the criminal justice system of Idaho.
+ISPFS is the administrative body for the blood and breath alcohol testing programs in Idaho.